Pro Wrestling Guerrilla: Founding

-2004–2006
+Early 2000s

 In July 2004, PWG moved to the Hollywood/Los Feliz Jewish Community Center in Los Angeles.
 The first show in the new building saw A.J.
 Styles take on Rocky Romero, CM Punk versus Super Dragon, Samoa Joe and Ricky Reyes versus Bryan Danielson and Christopher Daniels, and a loser leaves town, steel cage match between Adam Pearce and Frankie Kazarian where Adam Pearce ended up losing the match and left PWG.
 After this event, PWG would run at the Hollywood/Los Feliz JCC for the next two years, and was nicknamed "The Sweatbox" by its fans due to the heat that the building would generate during warm nights.
 PWG's popularity continued to grow in the Southern California area, and across the world thanks to PWG distributing their own DVDs on their website, and through various reviews posted on many popular internet wrestling message boards.
-As PWG went on, their normal attendance numbers would begin to grow from 150-200 fans a show, to 250-500 in a span of two years.
+As PWG went on, their normal attendance numbers would begin to grow from 150–200 fans per show to 250–500 in a span of two years.

 In April 2005, PWG ran its first All Star Weekend shows during the weekend of WrestleMania 21 and drew their biggest crowds at the time.
 PWG booked several stars such as A.J.
 Styles, Christopher Daniels, James Gibson, Chris Sabin, Jonny Storm, Kendo Kashin, Samoa Joe, and many other TNA and ROH stars to participate in the weekend's events.
 In September 2005, PWG ran the first annual Battle of Los Angeles tournament, featuring A.J.
 Styles, Christopher Daniels, James Gibson, Super Dragon, Kevin Steen, El Generico, and several others.
 Chris Bosh would end up winning the tournament by defeating A.J.
 Styles in the finals.

 In February 2006, PWG held two shows in Europe.
 The first event was held in Essen, Germany.
 The second show was held the night after the Essen event in Kent, England.
 Both shows featured the majority of PWG's regular roster, along with several European wrestlers.
 In July 2006, PWG announced that they would be leaving the JCC due to the gym being turned into a gymnastics training center for young children.
 The final match in the building saw Joey Ryan defend the PWG World Championship against B-Boy in a steel cage match.
-PWG would go on to run in Reseda, California for the next few months at the local American Legion post.
+PWG would go on to run in Reseda, California, for the next few months at the local American Legion post.
 In February 2007, PWG moved to the Van Nuys Armory, which is located a few minutes away from the Reseda venue.